truthcoin/www.truthcoin.info/_posts/2017-01-10-blockspace-demand.md

 #### Security Model

-One metaphor for decentralized, P2P blockchain is Montesquieu's tripartite, which was a a form of government designed to resist tyranny by "separating" its powers (and thus minimizing the quantity of total power granted to any corruptible individual).
-In Bitcoin's case, the "legislative" power (to write the laws) rests with the developers, the "executive" power (to remove unlawful activity from the network) rests with nodes and miners, and the "judicial" ability (to decide if the laws are truly being enforced, as written) rests with each individual user, who is always free to resolve a dispute by running a full node and checking everything for themselves.
+One metaphor for decentralized, P2P blockchain is Montesquieu's tripartite -- a form of government designed to resist tyranny by "separating" its powers (and thus minimizing the quantity of total power granted to any corruptible individual).
+In Bitcoin's case, the "legislative" power (to write the laws) rests with the developers, the "executive" power (to remove unlawful activity from the network) rests with nodes and miners, and the "judicial" power (to decide if the laws are truly being enforced, as written) rests with each individual user, who is always free to resolve a dispute by running a full node and checking everything for themselves.

 The malleable-focused users claim that [everyone needs to run a full node](http://www.metzdowd.com/pipermail/cryptography/2015-October/026652.html), else they are vulnerable (to theft, and to loss of privacy).
-The Brittle-focused users are more comfortable with the idea that nodes can be run by other people, namely specialists.
+The brittle-focused users are more comfortable with the idea that nodes can be run by other people, namely specialists.
 If enough specialists exists (or, more precisely, [if barriers to entry are low](http://www.truthcoin.info/blog/measuring-decentralization/#experience-vs-persuasion)), [competition will hold the system in line](http://geolib.com/smith.adam/won1-02.html).

 Thus, there is a disagreement over the requirements of this "judicial branch".
 Some, such as [Luke-Jr and Peter Todd](https://www.reddit.com/r/Bitcoin/comments/3vkhpq/should_everyone_be_able_to_run_a_node_even_the/), want it to be accountable to every user, personally.
 Others, [such as Gavin Andresen](http://gavinandresen.ninja/are-bigger-blocks-dangerous), are satisfied with the judicial branch merely being "sufficiently accountable".

-( Satoshi's [whitepaper](https://bitcoin.org/bitcoin.pdf) advances the latter view, supposing that only "Businesses that receive frequent payments" will run a node.
+( Satoshi's [whitepaper](https://bitcoin.org/bitcoin.pdf) advances the latter view, supposing that, in steady-state, only "Businesses that receive frequent payments" will run a node.
 However, he later [added a blocksize limit](https://sourceforge.net/p/bitcoin/code/103/tree/trunk/main.h?diff=515630145fcbc978e39dbaa5:102&diformat=regular) in July 2010, supposedly after Hal Finney convinced Satoshi that the limit would help nodes survive DoS-attacks.
 While Satoshi understood how to make the limit temporary, he instead chose to make his limit permanent.
 He later chose never to remove the limit, and never to change it to a tempoary one.
 And he ultimately chose to leave the project, in this state.
 With no other information to guide me, I can only assume that all of these actions were intentional, and that Satoshi originally took the brittle view in earnest, then switched to the malleable view, but that he overall felt very confused, and ambivalent about both view.
 My conclusion is that Satoshi simply didn't know which was right -- or, at least, that his knowledge then did not significantly surpass our's today. )

 #### Cost of Security